 Overcoming Fear Of Blushing / Erythrophobia

 A fear of blushing, also known as Erythrophobia, is a type of social anxiety.
 People with it become anxious and hobbled in social situations where they worry they may turn red.
-This article will go over the features of the condition, then explain the effective approaches for tackling it.
+This article will go over the features of the condition, then explain some approaches for tackling it.

 What happens before, during, and after social interactions